RodrigoSarmento/ros_autonomous_robot/applications/README.md

-This works of mapping and localization with aruco markers uses two steps.
+This works of mapping and localization with aruco markers use two steps.
 Below is the explanation of how to map.
 Mapping and Navigation
 ------------
+This is working in progress of a low-cost autonomous robot.
+The main idea here is to navigate in a known environment using Aruco marker, All my important places are going to have an Aruco marker, in order to the robot to find the marker and to correct the error after it.
+For example, if a door is an important place, you can put a marker near the door, and send a goal to that place, so the robot will find the marker and reset pose error(I'm still going to add this, I'll consider the pose given by the aruco marker my real pose, not the odom given by the robot).

-Mapping and navigation can't be done at the same time, first we'll see how to create a map.
+Mapping and navigation can't be done at the same time, first, we'll see how to create a map.

 Mapping
 ------------